by-jp/www.byjp.me/content/posts/indiesearch/index.md

 - https://vimeo.com/manage/videos/945570914
 ---

 I've been exploring what totally decentralised and local-first compatible search might look like for the web.
-Here's a quick video demo of a prototype I've built called _IndieSearch_, powered by the (awesome) client-side search tool called [Pagefind][pagefind] (or read on, if videos aren't your thing).
+Here's a quick video demo of a prototype I've built called _IndieSearch_, powered by the (awesome) client-side search tool called [Pagefind](https://pagefind.app) (or read on, if videos aren't your thing).

 {{< vimeo 945570914 >}}